BrockCruess/3D-Printing/AnkerMake M5 Mods/Quieter 40mm Mainboard Fan/README.md

 ### Print:

-- Print 2 of them flat side down.
-Very simple print but the more detailed the better with small parts.
+- Print 2 of the adapter parts flat side down.
+A very simple print but the more detailed the better with small parts.
+I liked 0.1mm layer height for this.